matomatical/simple-search/README.md

 I also decided that the article name better find its way into the article somewhere so that it will be taken into account in searching.
 I guess article names should be somehow weighted more strongly than article terms but for now I'm just appending them to the article.

-After adding article titles to articles, and removing stopwords, here was the result of preprocessing:
+After adding article titles to articles, skipping redirects, and removing stopwords, here is the result of preprocessing:

-    num processed docs:    138,910 (-45.8k redirects)
+    num processed docs:    132,640 (-52.0k redirects)
-    total num tokens:   20,037,538 (-10.7M stop words/redirects,+titles)
+    total num tokens:   20,013,232 (-10.7M stop words/redirects/+titles)
-    total num types:       823,191 (-2.7k from redirects?)

-The size of `preproc.p` decreased to 329MB (-141MB).
+The size of `preproc.p` decreased to 314MB (-155MB).

 ### Index construction